heroku/function-migration/README.md

 The differences between Heroku apps and Salesforce Functions include, but aren’t limited to:

-- **Trust Boundary**: Salesforce manages the security for Salesforce Functions ensuring only the authenticated Salesforce org can access.
+- **Trust Boundary**: Salesforce manages the security for Salesforce Functions ensuring only the authenticated Salesforce org can invoke deployed functions.
 Customers configure and manage the trust boundary for their Heroku apps.
 Functions aren’t exposed to the internet, while Heroku apps are.
-You can control access to apps at the network level by using [Heroku Private Spaces](https://devcenter.heroku.com/articles/private-spaces).
+You can control access to Heroku apps at the network level by using [Heroku Private Spaces](https://devcenter.heroku.com/articles/private-spaces).
 - **Scale**: Salesforce Functions has elastic scale.
 Heroku apps’ scaling is static though customers can manually configure it.
 [Autoscaling](https://devcenter.heroku.com/articles/scaling#autoscaling) is available only for [Performance-tier dynos](https://devcenter.heroku.com/articles/dyno-types) and dynos running in [Private Spaces](https://devcenter.heroku.com/articles/private-spaces).
 Additional scaling options are available via [Heroku Add-ons](https://elements.heroku.com/addons).
 - **Invocation Time**: Salesforce Functions has a fixed invocation time limit whereas Heroku apps are [long-running](https://devcenter.heroku.com/articles/dynos#automatic-dyno-restarts).
-- **API Limits**: Salesforce Functions has its own API bucket and limits.
-Standard license-based Salesforce limits, such as API limits, apply to Heroku apps.
+- **API Limits**: Salesforce Functions has its own API allocation and limits.
+Standard license-based Salesforce limits, such as API requests, apply to Heroku apps.
 Syncing data to and from a Salesforce org and Heroku Postgres when using [Heroku Connect](https://elements.heroku.com/addons/herokuconnect) doesn’t count toward Salesforce API limits.
 - **Identity**: Salesforce Functions are invoked as the Cloud Integration or Platform Integration User.
-Heroku app functions are invoked as the invoking Salesforce user.
+Heroku app deployed functions can enforce more fine grained access control since they are invoked as a specific Salesforce user.
 - **Management**: You can manage Heroku apps via [Heroku Dashboards](https://devcenter.heroku.com/articles/heroku-dashboard) that provide UI support for tasks like configuring apps, viewing app metrics, and viewing usage, invoice, and billing information.
 - **Developer Experience**: You can configure and deploy Heroku apps via the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 Heroku apps also have broader [language support](https://www.heroku.com/languages) and have [Heroku Pipelines](https://devcenter.heroku.com/articles/pipelines) for CI/CD.
 - **Add-ons**: Heroku apps have a rich inventory of [Heroku Add-ons](https://elements.heroku.com/addons) that provide tools and services for developing, extending, and operating your app.